-Your risk of developing breast cancer may be higher than that of the average woman if your family history includes several close relatives on one side of the family with either breast cancer or ovarian cancer.
+Your risk of developing breast cancer may be higher than that of the average woman if your family history includes several close relatives with either breast cancer or ovarian cancer, especially if the breast cancer was diagnosed in a relative much younger than the average age for breast cancer.
+The average ago for a diagnoses of breast cancer in in the early 60s.

-In addition, families with an inherited gene fault tend to have:
+In addition, families with an inherited high risk gene fault tend to have some of the following features:

-- > Women diagnosed with breast cancer at a young age (often before the age of 40) - > Women who develop cancer in both their breasts - > Women who develop ovarian cancer - > Women who develop both breast and ovarian cancer - > Men who develop breast cancer as well as women - > Ashkenazi Jewish ancestry
+- > Women diagnosed with breast cancer at a young age (often before the age of 40 - > Women who develop cancer in both their breasts - > Women who develop ovarian cancer - > Women who develop both breast and ovarian cancer - > Men who develop breast cancer as well as women - > Ashkenazi Jewish ancestry